kylelaughlin/ruby-prompt__strings/lib/strings.md

 # What is a String?

 A string is a series of characters treated as one unit.
 A string can include letters, digits, spaces, special characters, and punctuation and are typically enclosed in double or single quotes depending on the syntax of the language being used.
+In ruby, single or double quotes can be used with strings.
+Single quotes work when working with a simple string but as soon as you introduce special keywords, such as \n, or string interpolation, like #{something}, single quote strings do not work as intended.
+Double quotes must be used when creating strings that use special keywords and string interpolation.

+puts 'Hello\nWorld' results in:
+    Hello\nWorld

+puts "Hello\nWorld" results in:
+    Hello
+    World

+name = "Kyle"
+puts 'Hello there, #{name}' results in:
+    Hello there, #{name}

+puts "Hello there, #{name}" results in:
+    Hello there, Kyle

+In my research it appears that there are differing opinions on how and when single and double quotes should be used.
+In one corner some say just to use double quotes for everything while the other corner says to use single quotes for everything unless you need to utilize a special keyword or string interpolation.
+The reasoning for the latter is that people say it makes reading the codebase easier as when they come across a sting using single quotes they know that special keywords an string interpolation isn't being used.

 # What are some examples of information that would be Strings as opposed to some other data type?